Which Auto Insurance Companies Offer the Best Customer Service?

 Another way to assess quality is to look at the number of complaints filed against each company with state regulators.
 While policyholders might rate a company less than “superior” if its deficiencies are minor, filing a formal complaint with a government regulatory agency presumably reflects serious dissatisfaction.

-Our ratings tables also report the number of “justified” private passenger auto insurance complaints filed with the California Department of Insurance (DOI) during 2016, 2017, and 2018, the most recent years for which data were available when we checked.
+Our ratings tables also report the number of “justified” private passenger auto insurance complaints filed with the California Department of Insurance (CDI) during a recent three-year period.
 “Justified” complaints meet certain criteria established by the California Code of Regulations and usually involve an insurer acting against insurance regulations or in some way breaching the insurance contract.
-Our ratings tables also report a “justified” complaint rate for each company, which takes into account the fact that companies that do much more business than others are likely to incur more complaints.
-It is calculated as the number of justified complaints per 100,000 “exposures,” which is generally defined by the DOI as vehicles covered by the company.
+The table also reports a “justified” complaint rate for each company, which takes into account the fact that companies that do much more business than others are likely to incur more complaints.
+It is calculated as the number of justified complaints per 100,000 “exposures,” which is generally defined by the CDI as vehicles covered by the company.

 Non-renewals and Terminations

-You don’t want to sign on with an insurer that will terminate your coverage or jack up your rates if you get a speeding ticket or file a claim.
-Getting dropped by an insurer is at best inconvenient—most insurance companies charge very high rates to customers who had coverage terminated by other companies.
-At worst you’ll have to enroll in a special plan for high-risk drivers, which is the most costly option of all.
+You don’t want an insurer that will terminate your coverage or jack up your rates if you get a speeding ticket or file a claim.
+Losing your insurance is at best inconvenient—most insurance companies charge very high rates to customers who had coverage terminated by other outfits.
+At worst you’ll have to enroll in a special plan for high-risk drivers, the most costly option of all.

 California laws place restrictions on insurance companies for policy terminations.
 The state allows cancellation or non-renewal in cases of fraud/misrepresentation, non-payment of premium, suspension or revocation of license or registration, or substantial increase in the hazard insured against.
 An insurer may not non-renew coverage solely based on age or the fact that there is an outstanding claim on the policy.

-Our survey of policyholders asked them to rate their companies on “not unreasonably cutting coverage.”
+Our survey of policyholders asked them to rate their companies on “not unreasonably cutting coverage after claim.”
 The results appear on our ratings tables.
 But because cancellations are fairly uncommon, we don’t recommend spending a lot more money to sign on with a company with a great cancellation record.

 Of course, even if a company doesn’t drop you it can still dramatically increase your premium in response to an accident or violation, forcing you to terminate on your own to find a lower-priced company.
-Our survey results for “not unreasonably raising premium” reveal big company-to-company variation.
+Our survey results for “not unreasonably raising premium after claim” reveal big company-to-company variation.